Human Contribution Index

 DimensionWeightWhat It Measures

-Conceptual Direction25%Did the researcher identify the problem, frame the questions, and direct the inquiry?
+Epistemic Agency35%Did the researcher identify a meaningful gap, formulate original questions, and direct the inquiry?

 Scoring Rubric